A lively downtown street at sunset with outdoor dining and people walking along the sidewalk, lined with historic brick buildings and trees.

 9. They Treat Vacancy as Information

-Empty spaces are analyzed, not just marketed.
-Successful downtowns look at building condition, ownership expectations, and market fit before acting.
-Vacancy informs strategy.
+Empty spaces get analyzed, not just marketed.
+Successful downtowns ask why a space is vacant before deciding what to do about it.
+They look at building condition, ownership expectations, and market fit before taking action.
+Vacancy informs strategy rather than triggering reactive fixes that don't address what's actually going on.

 10. They Approach Real Estate Patiently

-Upper-floor housing and redevelopment are pursued when conditions are ready.
-Successful downtowns accept longer timelines and incremental wins rather than forcing deals prematurely.
+Upper-floor housing and redevelopment get pursued when the conditions are genuinely ready to support them.
+Successful downtowns accept longer timelines and incremental wins rather than forcing deals that the market or the building can't actually hold.
+Patience here isn't passivity.
+It's knowing that a deal done right compounds forward and one done wrong sets everything back.

 11. They Recruit Developers Through Readiness, Not Persuasion

 Developers respond to clarity.
-Successful downtowns focus on feasibility, transparency, and aligned expectations instead of sales pitches.
-Preparation attracts partners.
+Successful downtowns focus on feasibility, honest documentation of conditions, and aligned expectations rather than sales pitches.
+They prepare before they recruit.
+That preparation is what attracts partners, not the pitch deck.

 12. They Use Placemaking Strategically

-Placemaking supports function rather than replacing it.
-Successful downtowns use activity to test ideas, build confidence, or bridge gaps while deeper work continues.
+Placemaking supports function rather than substituting for it.
+Successful downtowns use activation and physical improvements to test ideas, build confidence, and bridge gaps while deeper economic work continues.
+They're honest about what placemaking can and can't do, and they resist the pull to use it as the primary answer to structural problems.

 13. They Right-Size Destination Ambitions